jayanthkoushik/shiny-pyseed/README.md

     Dependencies should be separated by ';', and follow [poetry specifications](https://python-poetry.org/docs/dependency-specification/).
 13. `--add-dev-deps`: Same as `--add-deps`, except the dependencies are added to the 'dev' group.
+14. `--no-github`: Disable GitHub support.
+This will omit adding any GitHub related files to the project, and will skip GitHub setup in interactive mode.
+It has no effect in barebones mode.

 <!--------------------------------------------------------------------->